earmuff-jam/assetalert/setup/deployment_guide.md

 3. Since data cannot be modified here, no test data is inserted.
 A fresh container will have no users.
 Running flag `-u` will `REMOVE ALL DATA`. `NEVER RUN THIS IN PRODUCTION ENV`

 - Use `mainDeploy.sh` to run production instance.
-  - This is production isntance.
+  - This is production instance.
 Please be careful.
 Data is not scrubbed here.
   - ./mainDeploy.sh -e
   - ./mainDeploy.sh -p
   - ./mainDeploy.sh -m